 Not to mention, if fake reviews are used in a commercial capacity, the FTC could charge you with violating Section 5 of the FTC Act.
-It also can be considered unfair competition and violates the Lanham Act.
-And don’t think these types of violations don’t come without punishments.
+It also can be considered unfair competition and violates the Lanham Act so don’t think these types of violations don’t come without punishments.

 “If an endorser is acting on behalf of an advertiser, what she or he is saying is usually going to be commercial speech – and commercial speech violates the FTC Act if it’s deceptive.
 The FTC conducts investigations and brings cases involving endorsements under Section 5 of the FTC Act, which generally prohibits deceptive advertising.” – The FTC